What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Thursday sixth August

-Hazard Shut: The Battle of Lengthy Tan Australian warfare film about the eponymous battle which passed off throughout the Vietnam Conflict
+Hazard Shut: the Battle of Lengthy Tan Australian warfare film about the eponymous battle that befell throughout the Vietnam Struggle

 Nasha Natasha Documentary about Natalia Oreiro, a Uruguayan singer and actress